MarkStrendin/cybersecurity-writeups/htb-2023-cyber-apocalypse/index.md

 **Date:** March 18th to March 23rd 2023

 **Teams Allowed:** Yes, up to 20 members.
 I participated on a team of 5 people from my workplace.
-Below are _my_ writeups, not the team's  - I may add those later based on their notes.
+Below are _my_ writeups for challenges that I either solved or was directly involved in solving.

 # My progress
-Not finished yet.
+Our team finished in __408th place__ out of 6483 total teams worldwide, and 12552 total players.

 # Challenges completed during competition
 ## Warmup